The hole

 It is clear now that the hero will have to shoot him, both for his own survival and the good of the nation.

-She can still remember the good things, but they are faded, easily forgotten, slipping out of her grasp.
+I can still remember the good things, but they are faded, easily forgotten, slipping out of my grasp.
 Like shadows of themselves.

 What's the alternative?
-The brain imagines her trying to style it out in front of other people.
+Trying to style it out in front of other people?

 "Hi!
 My inner landscape is a modern Google style campus imaginarium producing video games and big ideas!"